Xazin/docs.mybb.com/1.8/development/plugins/creating-admincp-pages.md

 ```

 ### Page Content
-The following will not discuss how to output content in AdminCP other than by using classes included in **MyBB** for building AdminCP pages.
+The following will not discuss how to output content in AdminCP other than using classes included in **MyBB** to build AdminCP pages.

 #### Outputting Tables
-In the _table with data_ example any iteration of data can substitue the iteration of users.

 ##### Simple Table
-In this example we output a table that is not built iterably.

-First we create a new instance (object) of the _Table_ class and we construct the table head.
+First, we create a new instance (object) of the _Table_ class, and we construct the table head.

 ```
 $table = new Table;
 $table->construct_header('Statistic Name', ['width' => '70%']);
 $table->construct_header('Amount', ['width' => '30%', 'class' => 'align_center']);
 ```

-The _construct_header()_ function takes 2 parameters, the title of the head and an array.
-The array is optional but can be used to set _class_, _style_, _width_ and _colspan_ attributes of the resulting html.
+The _construct_header()_ function takes two parameters, the title of the head and an array.
+The array is optional but can be used to set _class_, _style_, _width_ and _colspan_ attributes of the resulting HTML.

-Assuming we already have the data we need stored in an object or array, we can then proceed to build the cells of the next row.
-This is done using the construct_cell() function of the _Table_ class.
-Using our instance of the class, we can build cells.
+Assuming we already have the data we need in an object or array, we can build the following row's cells using the construct_cell() function of the _Table_ class.

 ```
 $table->construct_cell('Members');
 $table->construct_cell($statistic['members'], ['class' => 'align_center']);
 ```

-The construct_cell() function takes two parameters, the first one is the data of the cell, and the second one is an optional array.
-The optional array can be used to set _class_, _style_, _id_, _colspan_, _rowspan_, and _width_ attributes of your cell.
+The construct_cell() function takes two parameters, the first one is the cell's data, and the second one is an optional array.
+The optional array can set _class_, _style_, _id_, _colspan_, _rowspan_, and _width_ attributes of the table cell.

 After constructing the necessary cells for one row, the construct_row() function is then used to build the cells into a row and appends it to the table.
-This function also sets the cells of the table to an empty array once finished, such that the cells can be populated again for the next row.
+This function also sets the table cells to an empty array once finished, such that the cells can be populated again for the next row.
+The function construct_row() takes an optional array as a parameter that can set _id_ and _class_ attributes of the row.

 ```
 $table->construct_row();
 ```

-The construct_row() function takes an optional array, the array can be used to set _id_ and _class_ attributes of the row.

-There is two functions that can be used to output the resulting table to the page, one is output() and the other is construct_html().
-The output() function uses the construct_html() function and makes it faster and easier to output the table.
+Outputting the resulting table can be done in two different ways.
+The standard method uses the output() function, and the other more irregular method uses the output_html() function.

 The output() function takes 4 optional parameters which are _heading_, _border_, _class_, and _return_.
-Using the output() function on a table without giving it any parameters will build a table without any heading, with borders set to 1, class will contain _general_ and return will be set to false.
-If return is false the resulting table will be directly echo'ed, if set to true it will return the html.
+The parameters all contain default values, where _heading_ = '', _border_ = 1, _class_ = 'general', and _return_ = false.

 Basic usage
 ```
 $table->output('Statistics');
 ```

-If you have a need to set the id of the table, you will have to use the construct_html() function, which takes 4 optional parameters where the first three are similar to the output() function.
-The parameters are _heading_, _border_, _class_, and _table id_.
-The difference from output() is that _class_ is now set to null, and that construct_html() allows to set a custom id.
-The construct_html() function returns the resulting html.
+If there is a need to set the table's ID attribute, the construct_html() function takes a parameter different from the output() function.
+The parameters of construct_html() are _heading_, _border_, _class_, and _table id_.
+The difference between the two functions, output() and construct_html(), is that for construct_html() the _class_ defaults to NULL, and the last parameter is now _id_.
+A major difference as well is that construct_html() only returns the resulting HTML and does not echo/print it.

 Basic usage
 ```